takanory/slides/20190824pyconmy/PITCHME.md

 * We can COMMUNICATE with Slackbot
 * Slackbot can handle ARGUMENTS in messages
-* Slackbot can send messages in VARIOUS FORMATS
+* Slackbot can send messages in VARIOUS formats

 Note:
 I think that you understand Slackbot can do various things.